syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 ## Custom bookmarks

 PDF viewer allows you to bookmark the current page dynamically.
 To bookmark a page, navigate to the page and bookmark it.
-These custom bookmarks can be saved with the document, but they will only be visible in the Syncfusion PDF viewer.
+These custom bookmarks can be saved with the document, but they will only be visible in the Syncfusion<sup>®</sup> PDF viewer.
 They will not be visible in other 3rd party PDF viewer applications.

 The custom bookmarks can be obtained using the `CustomBookmarks` property.